developer-advocacy-dremio/quick-guides-from-dremio/guides/nessie_dremio.md

 ### Things to Be Aware Of
 - By default the Nessie images uses memory to store references, so if you shut down and restart the cluster Nessie will forget your tables.
 [Configure Nessie with a Data Store to Persist Nessie Metadata](https://projectnessie.org/try/configuration/#support-for-the-database-specific-implementations)

-- Reflections may not work in a single node docker environment which is meant for evaluation.
-To use reflections, be able to create multiple users and more create full Dremio deployment by [signing up for Dremio Cloud](https://www.dremio.com/get-started/) or [Deploying Dremio Community Edition with Kubernetes](https://docs.dremio.com/current/get-started/kubernetes-quickstart).